nllz/IRTF-HRPC/draft-research.md

 ##### Security

 Question(s):
 Did you have a look at Guidelines for Writing RFC Text on Security Considerations {{RFC3552}}?
 Have you found any attacks that are out of scope for your protocol?
 Would these attacks be pertinent to the human rights enabling features of the Internet (as descibred throughout this document)?
+Have you discussed the potential security risks arising from potential misapplications of the protocol or technology described in the RFC?
+If applicable, have you written an Applicability Statement for that RFC?

 Explanation:
 Most people speak of security as if it were a single monolithic property of a protocol or system, however, upon reflection; one realizes that it is clearly not true.
 Rather, security is a series of related but somewhat independent properties.
 Not all of these    properties are required for every application.
 We can loosely divide security goals into those related to protecting communications (COMMUNICATION SECURITY, also known as COMSEC) and those relating to protecting systems (ADMINISTRATIVE SECURITY or SYSTEM SECURITY).
 Since communications are carried out by systems and access to systems is through communications channels, these goals obviously interlock, but they can also be independently provided {{RFC3552}}.